Icinga/icinga2/doc/19-technical-concepts.md

-command        | String        | CheckCommand or EventCommand name. check\_timeout | Number        | Check timeout of the checkable object, if specified as `check_timeout` attribute. macros         | Dictionary    | Command arguments as key/value pairs for remote execution. endpoint       | String        | The endpoint execute the command on.
+command        | String        | CheckCommand or EventCommand name. check\_timeout | Number        | Check timeout of the checkable object, if specified as `check_timeout` attribute. macros         | Dictionary    | Command arguments as key/value pairs for remote execution. endpoint       | String        | The endpoint to execute the command on.

 ##### Functions